 This information is used to help establish pre-season fisheries management strategies and harvest expectations for subsistence fisheries in the Yukon River.
 The eastern Bering Sea pollock fishery operates under a strict cap on salmon bycatch that varies with the abundance of Chinook salmon that are harvested for subsistence.

 “So there is definitely interest from both these groups in our ability to predict the size of Chinook salmon runs,” said Farley.

 The initial forecast model for Yukon River chum salmon, which is under development by Sabrina Garcia at the Alaska Department of Fish and Game, appeared to point to a similar relationship between juvenile and adult abundance that has been observed in Chinook salmon.
-However, the survival of juveniles has declined, which coincides marine heatwaves in the Bering Sea and Gulf of Alaska.
+However, the survival of juveniles has declined, which coincides with marine heatwaves in the Bering Sea and Gulf of Alaska.
 The condition, or fat reserves, of juvenile chum salmon has also declined with warming temperatures.
 Prey quality and quantity are thought to be an important factor defining critical marine survival periods of Yukon River chum salmon.

 For instance, during 2016-2019 when ocean temperatures were warmer than average, scientists observed low abundance of certain high-fat zooplankton during the northern Bering Sea survey.
 These small planktonic animals form the base of the northern Bering Sea marine food chain for whales, seals, sea birds, walrus and young fish, like salmon and pollock.